 Diploma in Biotechnology with Program Information

 Students must either be college graduates or in the process of earning a bachelor's degree before enrolling in a biotechnology certificate program.
 Some undergraduate majors that are related to the certificate program include biology, chemistry and environmental science.
-Most certificate programs in the field require students to have complete certain undergraduate courses, such as calculus, organic chemistry and general chemistry.
+Most certificate programs in the field require students to have completed certain undergraduate courses, such as calculus, organic chemistry and general chemistry.

 Biotechnology certificate courses are at an advanced level and focus heavily on laboratory experience.
 Coursework includes: